SQream/sqream_docs/guides/operations/sqream_studio.rst

    :local:

-Sorting results
+Sorting Results
 ^^^^^^^^^^^^^^^^^^^^^^

 After the results have appeared, sort them by clicking the column name.

-Viewing execution information
+Viewing Execution Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 During query execution the time elapsed is tracked in seconds.